 First, users can clear their cookies to play again and again until they win the biggest prize.

-It’s also safer to use a solution that includes an anti-spam protection such as Recaptcha or Cloudflare’s IP reputation system.
+For those reasons, we recommend you avoid giving away prizes that are too valuable.
+It’s also safer to use a solution that includes anti-spam protection such as Recaptcha or Cloudflare’s IP reputation system.

 In terms of numbers, mobile shoppers have surpassed desktop consumers.
 They browse, pick, and pay for their goods using their phones or tablets.
 And they expect the same shopping experience they would get on a desktop.